18 (number): As lucky or unlucky number

-According to applications of numerology in Judaism, the letters of the word chai ("living") add up to 18.
-Thus, 18 is considered a lucky number and many gifts for B'nai Mitzvot and weddings are in $18 increments.

 Age 18

 In most countries, 18 is the age of majority, in which a minor becomes a legal adult.
 It is also the voting age, marriageable age, drinking age and smoking age in most countries, though sometimes these ages are different than the age of majority.
-Many websites restrict adult content to visitors who claim to be aged over 18.
+Many websites restrict adult content to visitors who claim to be at least 18 years old.